seancdavis/cambium/README.md

 > editors.
 You can pass `markdown` as the `type` option and it will give you a
 > markdown editor.

+#### A Note On Files

+File fields use [Dragonfly](https://markevans.github.io/dragonfly/) for uploading and processing.
+To add an upload field to the CMS, you need to have three attributes: `_name`, `_uid`, `_gravity`.

+So, for example, if you have a field called, `upload`, You'll add the following to your database **as string fields**:

+- `upload_name`
+- `upload_uid`
+- `upload_gravity`

+In addition to the features Dragonfly offers, Cambium has a built-in image cropper.
+The option for this will appear _after_ a file has been uploaded.
+If it is an image, you'll see a "Crop Image" below the image.

 ### Overriding the Base Controller

 I've rearranged Cambium's CMS controllers so there is a blank `BaseController`